 In a public safety agency, emails and phone calls are fine for communication, but they don’t reveal conditions on the ground during an emergency.
 Officials at Houston TranStar, a regional government agency that coordinates transportation and emergency management services for the Greater Houston area, needed more than voice and text from field personnel in order to decide how to respond to traffic jams or hurricanes.
-Now they make those decisions in
+Now they make those decisions in 1080p with the high-definition (HD) video conferencing system the agency recently deployed.

 "We're able to develop a plan of action quickly if someone is able to see exactly what's taking place on the road and make a better assessment for what people and equipment we need [to respond]," said Bobby Richards, senior network administrator at Houston TranStar, a consortium that includes the Texas Department of Transportation, Harris County, the city of Houston and the Metropolitan Transit Authority of Harris County.